 The International Human Rights Clinic, launched in 2011, gives students the opportunity to work on real cases of human rights violations that occur in several countries around the world.

 The clinic is active year-round, over three terms.
-Students sign up for two consecutive terms (two units per term, for a total of 6 units) and are required to have completed Introduction to International Law prior to enrolling.
+Students sign up for two consecutive terms (three units per term, for a total of 6 units) and are required to have completed Introduction to International Law prior to enrolling.
 Clinic units also count towards the completion of the pro bono graduation requirement.